NoNameSpecified/UnbelievaBoat-Python-Bot/command-list.md

   If you don't know the module names, just use +module without any parameter.
 - `+change-variable <variable> <new value>`
   Change variable settings
-  Tip: Use `+module` first and then use change-variable.
+  Tip: Use `+module` first and then use change-variable / change-action.
 - `+change-action <action_name> <variable> <new value>`
-  Example: change delay (cooldown) for blackjack.
+  Example: to change delay (cooldown) for blackjack.
 - `+change-currency <new emoji name>`
   Only emojis uploaded to your server are valid, not a discord wide one.
 - `+set-income-reset <false/true>`
   Controls whether income accumulates or if you always only get one-day-income.
   By default, it is set to true.
 - `+set-passive-chat-income <amount>`
   Passive chat income means that the user receives a certain sum for being active and sending messages.
+  The income gets added to bank automatically without informing the user.
   The cooldown for this is the same as for gaining xp per message.

 ---